 4. Drag files from one folder tab to another

-One of the plusses of Mavericks’ new folder tabs is that they make it easy to shuffle files from one folder to another.
+One of the plusses of folder tabs in MacOS is that they make it easy to shuffle files from one folder to another.

 What’s the trick?
 Easy: just click and hold a file in one folder tab and drag it onto the tab of another folder.
 When you do, the top of the second folder tab will flash briefly, and then the tab itself will open; once it does, just drop the file wherever you’d like it to go in the tab.